The EU AI Act: An enterprise response strategy

 The act wasn’t built in a vacuum.
 It aligns with AI regulations and guidance from China and the US, consistent with the OECD’s 2019 core principles for AI — respect for human rights, sustainability, transparency, and strong risk management.

 In America, according to the Pew Research Centre, more than half the population is “more concerned than excited” about AI.
-That shows how crucial is to address people’s AI concerns to ensure the technology’s benefits aren’t hindered just when we need it the most.
+That shows how crucial it is to address people’s AI concerns to ensure the technology’s benefits aren’t hindered just when we need it the most.

 The act marks progress toward trustworthy AI systems.
 Our 10-point response strategy enables firms not only to comply but also thrive in the AI-first era and continue to reap the rewards of their investments in this transformative technology.